praetorian-inc/mitm-vm/README.md

 ### Virtual Machine Setup

-#### Almost all of the documentation assumes you are using a Macbook and OS X. Setup is possible via Linux distros but has not been documented.
+*Note: Almost all of the documentation assumes you are using a Macbook and OS X. Setup is possible via Linux distros but has not been documented.*

 `git clone https://git.praetorianlabs.com/kludwig/mitm-vm.git`